Gallery: A Guide to a Traditional Taiwanese Breakfast

 Learn about Serious Eats' Editorial Process

+Breakfast usually comes in the form of street food in Taiwan.
+Vendors will set up shop on the curbside in the morning hours; there's a lot of dough and deep-frying involved.
 The typical Taiwanese breakfast consists of a lot of carbs and egg.
 It's heavy and usually washed down by a hot glass of soymilk.
 Yung Ho is one of a handful of restaurants in the San Gabriel Valley that recreates the traditional Taiwanese breakfast experience.
+Here's a detailed breakdown of each individual dish.

 Twisted cruller, or "you tiao," which literally means oil stick, is a must in any Taiwanese breakfast.
 Dip it in soy milk or have it plain, but don't leave without ordering it.
 The cruller mix (flour and baking powder) is made the night before so that the dough can rise.